RelapsedCode/etl-pseudo/README.md

 File description:
 There are no dependencies between the files.
-main.py - the main program
+_main.py_ - the main program
-json_file_generator.py - creates a txt file with random json strings inside procedural_code - blueprint for the main program
+_json_file_generator.py_ - creates a txt file with random json strings inside
+_procedural_code.py_ - blueprint for the main program